How Fast Do Mopeds Of 50cc, 100cc, 125cc & 150cc Go?

 How Fast Are Mopeds?

-The size of your moped's engine can significantly influence its speed, ranging anywhere from 30 to 70 mph.
-If you're considering electric models, you could also look at something like a Vespa GTS Maxi 12v motorbike for your kids.
+The size of your moped’s engine plays a key role in determining its speed, with capabilities ranging from 30 to 70 mph.
+For those interested in electric options, models like the Vespa GTS Maxi 12v motorbike offer a great choice for kids.

 Moped Speed Comparison